Locations:

 Symptoms and Causes

-What are the symptoms of heart palpitations and anxiety?
+What are the symptoms of heart palpitations from anxiety?

 Symptoms of heart palpitations include:

-• Fluttering: Some people sense a flapping or fluttery feeling in the chest.
+• Fluttering: You may sense a flapping or fluttery feeling in your chest.
 Your heart may feel like it’s flipping.

 • Irregular heartbeat: You might feel like your heart skips a beat or beats out of rhythm.
 You may become aware of your heart rate speeding up and slowing down.
 You may also feel as if your heart pauses for a second or two.